ioos/bio_mobilization_workshop/_episodes/07-validation-and-publishing.md

 exercises: 120
 questions:
 - "How are my data published?"
-- "What's required to include in the metadata?"
+- "What metadat are required?"
 objectives:
 - "Showing data publishing pipeline"
 - "Introducing the IPT"
-- "Compiling metadata for EML."
+- "Introduction to EML"

 keypoints:
 - "There is a well-documented and flexible system for publishing data to OBIS"